 Over the last 60 years, Air Diffusion Systems (ADS) fine bubble aeration has been installed around the world to promote natural and biological treatment of lakes, lagoons, reservoirs, and other bodies of water.
 Bubbling from the bottom up, ADS diffusers recreate a river-like environment in bodies of water that lack oxygenation and mixing.
-Once elevated “bottom dissolved oxygen” levels are restored, settled microbes, and higher life forms consume organics and nutrients.
-The final result is a clog-free diffuser that is efficient as it is effective.
+Once elevated “bottom dissolved oxygen” levels are restored, beneficial bacteria and higher life forms consume organics and nutrients, purifying the aquatic eco-system naturally.

 There is a significant difference in the way larger "coarse" bubbles and smaller "fine" bubbles mix and oxygenate water.
 Fine bubbles need less energy to create and provide a larger surface area for oxygen transfer to occur.
 Coarse bubbles larger than 1/10” diameter are limited in their mixing capabilities due to the turbulent manner in which they move through water.
 The same amount of energy is required to produce a single 1” coarse bubble or a million 1/100” fine bubbles.
 ADS fine bubble aeration ranges from 1/8” to 1/64” in diameter, providing efficient quiescent mixing and unsurpassed oxygenation.